 This will open the WordPress Media Library.
-From here, you can select from files that have already been added to your site or upload a new image.
+From here, you can select a file that has already been added to your site or upload a new image.
 Once you’ve chosen the image you’d like to use, click the Use Image button.

-For this example, we’ve already edited all images to be 150 x 150 pixels in size.
+For this example, we’ve already edited all images to be 150 by 150 pixels in size.
 This will help our image options to look more uniform and professional.

 Note: Images will not be cropped or resized when added to your form.
-For best results, we recommend making all image choices same size and 250×250 pixels or smaller.
+For best results, we recommend making all image choices the same size and 250 by 250 pixels or smaller.